hyanmandian/use-slots/README.md

 function Modal({ children }) {
   const slots = useSlots(children);

-  invariant(!slots.modalBody, "You should pass ModalBody as a children.");
+  invariant(!slots.modalBody, "You should pass ModalBody as a child.");

   return (
     <dialog>